maxschelski/figureflow/README.md

 # FigureFlow
 A Python package to allow fast, modular and reproducible generation of publication quality scientific figures and movies with only a few lines of code. <br/>
 <br/>
-A lot of the code to plot data and add significance information (statannot.py) is from statannot https://github.com/webermarcolivier/statannot created by Marc Weber.<br/>
+A lot of the code to plot data and add significance information (in statannot.py) is from statannot https://github.com/webermarcolivier/statannot created by Marc Weber.<br/>
 <br/>
 FigureFlow was used to generate all figures and all movies from Schelski and Bradke 2021 (examples from paper at the bottom of this page):<br/>
 https://www.biorxiv.org/content/10.1101/2021.09.01.458567v1.full <br/>
 <br/>
 Some documentation of how to generate movies can be found under scripts in create_movies.py. <br/>
+Several examples to generate figures and movies can be found under scripts while the data used for the figures and movies is under data in a folder with the same name as the script.
 <br/>
 Documentation and code base under development.<br/>

-For any questions, an introduction of how to use the package example scripts for figures with data please contact me via E-Mail to max.schelski@googlemail.com.
+For any questions or an introduction of how to use the package please contact me via E-Mail to max.schelski@googlemail.com.
 I am very happy to help people starting to use the package and I am very open to any feedback.

 # Selected Features